 Yarrow is the herb of a million flowers, thanks to its prolific foliage.

-This wild edible has been used since ancient times in food and medicine, and it still a commonly used herb today.
+This wild edible has been used in food and medicine since ancient times, and it is still a commonly used herb today.

 It has a rough, angular stem with long, dark-green, feathery leaves.
 The flowers are white or pale lilac that resembles an umbellifer.

 Found in grasslands, meadows, pastures, and along roadsides.